Call or Text 1-800-850-0535

 - Equipment Used: There is a wide variety of EEG equipment available for providers to use.
 Some equipment provides poor quality EEG connection and this can be a negative.

-Overall, I tell our Ready To Focus participants the following based on my experience: Approximately a third of all participants will see absolutely fantastic results.
-By this I mean that neurofeedback will address the majority of issues you wanted it to and make a life changing event.
-Another third of participants will see very solid results, but areas that could still use development and gain.
+Overall, I tell our Ready To Focus participants the following based on my experience: Approximately a third of all participants may see very good results.
+By this I mean that neurofeedback will address the majority of issues you wanted it to.
+Another third of participants may see very solid results, but areas that could still use development and gain.
 By this I mean that neurofeedback will address many of the issues (but not all) and it is possible that occasional follow-up appointments every once and a while will be needed to keep you on track.
 The last third will struggle somewhat with neurofeedback and may require either additional therapies to reach their goal or longer term commitment to neurofeedback if the goal is to use it as a primary treatment.
 These statements coincide with neurofeedback literature and research that supports between a 50-60% success rate with the treatment depending on the condition being treated.